learn-co-curriculum/dsc-removing-trends/README.md

 ## Summary

-In this lab, you learned how to make time series stationary through using log transforms, rolling means and differencing.
+In this lab, you learned how to make time series stationary through using log transforms, rolling means, and differencing.
 Let's move on to some practice!